Austin pollen forecast — Lake Travis HS's Football Field neighborhood

 Which pollen types are currently active in Austin?

-On 25 June 2026, Cypress is the dominant pollen source in Austin. hazel, grass, and willow are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Austin. grass and ambrosia are also present but at lower levels. birch, oak, willow, alder, and artemisia are not currently active.

 How often is the Austin pollen forecast updated?